igrorp/pre-miRNA-plot/README.md

 ### Input files:

-The input files are TSV (tab-separated values) text files containing:
+The input files are text files with the sequences separated by **tabs (\t** containing:

 **1)** A label to the pre-miRNA (**optional**, if not provided they will be labeled "precursor_0" onward) **2)** The pre-miRNA sequence
 **3)** One of the miRNAs sequence
 **4)** The other miRNA sequence (optional)

-One example input file with:
+One example input file with labels is:

 ![enter image description here](https://github.com/igrorp/pre-miRNA-plot/blob/master/premirnaplot/imgs/ex1.png?raw=true)